 An impairment loss for an asset other than goodwill is reversed if, and only if, the reversal can be related objectively to an event occurring after the impairment loss was recognized.
 The carrying amount of an asset other than goodwill is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amortization or depreciation) had no impairment loss been recognized for the asset in prior years.
-A reversal of impairment loss for an asset other than goodwill and available- for-sale financial assets that are equity securities is recognized in the income statement.
-For available-for-sale financial assets that are equity securities, the reversal is recognized directly in equity.
+A reversal of impairment loss for an asset other than goodwill and available- for-sale financial assets that are equity securities is recognized in the statement of comprehensive income.
+For available-for-sale financial assets that are equity securities, the reversal is recognized in other comprehensive income.